thi-ng/umbrella/packages/hiccup-canvas/README.md

 a given background color.
 The attribute only makes sense if attached to the root group/shape and can take the same values as any other [color attribs](#color-attributes).

+#### Background clear

+The special `__clear` boolean attribute is used to force clearing of the canvas before drawing.
+This attrib takes priority over `__background` and it too only should be attached to the root group/shape.
+By default the canvas is **not** being cleared.

 ## Authors